Distance sales in the EU are governed by cross-border tax rules. In July 2021, these rules were changed in a three-part EU VAT eCommerce package.

 Where EU VAT gets tricky

 Staying up-to-date on these questions — with every sale — just isn’t feasible for a business owner to do on their own.
 Okay… we don’t want to underestimate you!
-Maybe you can do it, but do you really want to?
+Maybe you can do it, but do you actually want to?